themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

-Title: Illustrated Survey of Self-Supervised Learning
+Title: The Illustrated Self-Supervised Learning
-Date: 2020-02-22 03:00
+Date: 2020-02-25 03:00
-Modified: 2020-02-22 03:00
+Modified: 2020-02-25 03:00
 Category: research
 Slug: illustrated-self-supervised-learning
-Summary: A visual guide to pretext tasks used for self-supervised representation learning
+Summary: A visual introduction to the patterns of problem formulation in self-supervised learning
 Status: draft
 Authors: Amit Chaudhary

+In a [recent talk](https://www.youtube.com/watch?v=7I0Qt7GALVk&t=2639s), Yann Lecun introduced a "cake analogy" to illustrate the importance of self-supervised learning.
+We have seen this in the Natural Language Processing field where recent developments (Word2Vec, Glove, ELMO, BERT) have embraced self-supervision and achieved state of the art results.
+> “If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning (RL).”

+Curious to know how self-supervised learning have been applied in the computer vision field, I read up on existing literature on self-supervised learning applied to computer vision through a [recent survey paper](https://arxiv.org/abs/1902.06162) by Jing et. al.

+This post is my attempt to provide an intuitive visual summary of the patterns of problem formulation in self-supervised learning.

-# Image
+# Computer Vision
 ## 1. **Image Colorization**
 Formulation:
 > What if we prepared pairs of (grayscale, colorized) images by applying grayscale to millions of images we have freely available?